rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/AppItemWithCascadingImpact.md

 ### AppItemWithCascadingImpact
 App item type with their cascading impact.

-- workloadId: System.String
-  - The Rubrik ID of the workload.
 - appItemTypeToken: System.String
   - Token specifying the type of the item.
 The token should exactly match with the token retrieved from query graphql field response.
 - appItemTypeDisplayName: System.String